Balkan-Carpathians-Albanian Alps Tour 1

 But more about this during our visit to this impressive city.

-Our destination for the day is Lake Ohrid in the Dinaric Alps on the border between Macedonia and Albania.
+Our destination for the day is Lake Ohrid, nestled in the Galičica Mountains, on the border between Macedonia and Albania.
 The lake is one of the oldest lakes in the world and the oldest lake known to us in Europe.

 Here in Ohrid, with an incomparable view of the lake, we will spend the night.